lukefleed/website/src/data/blog/memory-pt2.md

 The destructor of the moved-from object still runs.
 Move semantics transfer ownership of *resources*, but the source object continues to exist until its scope ends.
 The moved-from state must be valid enough for the destructor to execute safely.
 For `vector`, that means null pointer and zero lengths,the destructor checks for null before freeing, or simply has no work to do.

 The `noexcept` specification on move constructors matters for optimization. `std::vector` needs to relocate elements when it grows.
 If the element type's move constructor is `noexcept`, the vector can move elements to the new buffer.
-If it might throw, the vector must copy instead to preserve the strong exception guarantee—if an exception occurs during relocation, the original vector must remain intact.
+If it might throw, the vector must copy instead to preserve the strong exception guaranteeâ€”if an exception occurs during relocation, the original vector must remain intact.
 The difference can be dramatic for vectors of vectors.

 #### Value Categories in Depth